Ballard and Seashore Dissertation Fellowship

 - how long the student has been working on the Ph.D.

-- confirmation the student will have successfully completed the comprehensive examination by the nomination deadline.
+- confirmation that the student has successfully completed the comprehensive examination by the required deadline.

 - the student's qualifications for carrying out this research.

 - how much work has already been accomplished on the dissertation.

 - the value of the research topic to the specific field.

 - the likelihood that the student will complete the degree in the semester in which they receive the award or at most within one semester of receiving the award.

 - if the student is being nominated for the semester before they are graduating, please provide justification for why the fellowship benefits the student earlier than the last semester.